Jasic incident: Others

 International human rights organizations, including Amnesty International and Human Rights Watch have condemned the Chinese government's response to the Jasic protesters and has called for the release of all detainees involved in the demonstrations.

+On 26 August, Ming Pao published an article quoting an unnamed member of the solidarity groups as saying that the groups had initially hoped that registered NGOs would join it, but those organizations were afraid of provoking the local government.
+The interviewed member of the solidarity groups also accused Xinhua of "fabricating stories" and using "foreign forces" to cover up the facts.

+On 27 August, Worker Empowerment issued a statement saying that it "has not been involved in organizing or financing Jasic workers or their sympathizers", while at the same time stating that another organization, the center for migrant workers, "has been actively seeking to register with the Civil Affairs Bureau, and has gone to the relevant government departments to communicate with them about its application and has also gone to the local public security authorities to explain its filing".

-The Jasic Workers and Jasic Solidarity received internal support from Chinese figures such as Chinese labour activist Li Qiang and Professor Pan Yi of the Sociology Department of The University of Hong Kong, both of whom signed a petition calling for the release of the detained workers and students and an improvement in Chinese labor rights.
+The Jasic Workers and Jasic solidarity groups received internal support from Chinese figures such as Chinese labour activist Li Qiang and Professor Pun Ngai of the Sociology Department of The University of Hong Kong, both of whom signed a petition calling for the release of the detained workers and students and an improvement in Chinese labor rights.
 Furthermore, according to The Guardian, the movement had gained a following within the Chinese political elite, particularly among retired party officials who opposed the economic policy of CCP general secretary Xi Jinping.

 The Jasic workers' cause resonated particularly among leftists in the West, who sympathise with the workers' demands for better rights.
 Popular Marxist philosopher Slavoj Zizek condemned the Chinese government, in an article published in The Independent, stating that the Chinese suppression of these workers and students was proof of the ideological hypocrisy of The People's Republic of China and the governing Chinese Communist Party.
 At least thirty academics, including linguist and political activist Noam Chomsky and Yale University Political Philosophy professor John Roemer are boycotting Chinese Marxist academic conferences, citing that participation in the Chinese academic community following these suppression would be an act of complicity.
 Chomsky in statements released through The Financial Times stated that all leftists should join the boycott.

 Jacobin columnists Elaine Hui of Pennsylvania State University and Eli Friedman condemned the suppression of the Jasic workers union and the student protesters.